omaraladin/k8s-abc/storage-and-volumes/README.md

 Allows you to treat storage as an abstract resource and consume it with your Pods

 It goes like this:
-|- PersistentVolume
-  |- PersistentVolumeClaim "assigned to the pod"
+|- PersistentVolume -> PersistentVolumeClaim "assigned to the pod" -> Pod
-     |- Pod
+asd